gokulapriyandckap/Movie_Management/README.md

 # After Execute the command you can see venv in your code editor's terminal.

+# Now you need to  activate the Virtual Environment.

+# After Activating the virtual environment you need to install all the required packages and modules.
+To install the required paackges by execute this command -> pip install -r requirement.txt

-# Now you activate the Virtual Environment Now you can run the Python Backend server.
+# Now you can run the Python Backend server.

 # To Run the server execute this command in your code editor's terminal -> python3 main.py